Heart-Healthy Diet Guidelines

 DASH diet recommendations:

-- Limit sodium (salt) intake to no more than 2,300 mg a day (a maximum intake of 1,500 mg a day is a much better goal and is now endorsed by the American Heart Association).
+- Limit sodium (salt) intake to no more than 2,300 mg a day (some people may benefit from reducing sodium intake to no more than 1,500 mg a day).

 - Reduce saturated fat to no more than 6% of daily calories and total fat to 27% of daily calories.
 (But, include calcium-rich dairy products that are non- or low-fat.)